DeepInsight-AI/DeepBI/README.md

 ## 🚀 Supported Databases

-The database connections supported by Holmes are:
+The database connections supported by DeepBi are:
 - MySQL
 - PostgreSQL
 - csv/Excel Import